robonexx/netnews/README.md

 ## Bugs and fixes
 - Images sometimes give warning when downloaded from the api
 - some stuttering on pages
-- if api rate limit is reached it will give an error and not fetch the info, could be fixed with a backup on an other server, but that is for an other project.
+- if api rate limit is reached it will give an error and not fetch the info api  limit 500 calls / day, could be fixed with a backup on an other server, but that is for an other project.
-- I used the News Api first but it dident have a way to get the content if not using something like webscraping and i dident have time (sadly had covid so not my most productive period)
+- I used the News Api first but it dident have a way to get the content if not using something like webscraping and i dident have enough time

 Typescript is growing on me, I like it a lot.
 Still on my own projects i probably use just js, it makes a lot of stuff easier if working with things like animations, framer-motion etc. 🚀 BIG LIKE